jeckles/investor/README.md

 ## bert.py

-The bert.py file uses the pre-trained BERT Tokenizer and Sequence Classifier to eventually predict the overall sentiment of stock related news articles.
+The bert.py file uses the pre-trained BERT Tokenizer and Sequence Classifier from the [transformers library](https://huggingface.co/transformers/) to eventually predict the overall sentiment of stock related news articles.